 Assuming there is no money to be made in a certain industry.
 Assuming it is safer to stay working for someone else rather than work for ourselves (not necessarily).
 Assuming we won’t be able to make a specific sideways move with our current employer because no-one else has done it previously.
 Assuming our other halves, if in a partnership, wouldn’t want to apply for flexible working so we could set up our lives differently.

 Assuming someone able to work all the hours god sends will go for that promotion so it’s pointless applying.
 On this last point I’m not naïve by the way, I know finding flexible roles is a very real problem and valid concern, but I also believe that we have to keep knocking on the doors and asking the questions or that won’t ever change.

-I’ve honestly had lots of conversations with women holding back on even signing up to the Game Changers course because they assume others will be joining with more of an idea of what they want to do next (DEFINITELY not true).
+I’ve honestly had lots of conversations with women holding back on even signing up to the Membership and Game Changers because they assume others will be joining with more of an idea of what they want to do next (DEFINITELY not true).

 Here’s a quick exercise to go through if you think that you might have fallen into the trap of making assumptions when it comes to your next career change.
 Find someone else to have this conversation with, our own minds are pretty good at tricking us otherwise.

 “I can’t make the change to my work situation that I’d like to right now because _______________________”

 Then ask yourself: